vinceskahan/v5wiki/v5-upgrade.md

         weewxd --config=/home/weewx/weewx.conf

-4. If that works, then it's time to modify your old daemon configuration file so that it uses the new V5.0 executable.
+4. If that works, then it's time to replace your old daemon configuration file with one that uses the new V5.0 executable.
 These steps will require root privileges.

     ```shell
     # systems with systemd